securitytemplates/sectemplates/README.md

 The goal of this release is to provide all the necessary resources to establish and set up a fully functioning vulnerability management program at your company.

 ## Security Exceptions
 The goal of this release is to provide all the necessary resources to establish and set up a fully functioning security exceptions program at your company.
-We recommend reviewing the material in the order specified below.